 Growing Conditions and General Care

-Oenothera plants can be propagated by dividing established clumps between the spring or the fall.
+Oenothera plants can be propagated by dividing established clumps between the spring and the fall.
 Softwood cuttings may be struck in late spring.
-Easy to grow Oenothera seeds can be sown directly in the garden in late summer, early fall, or planted early in the spring.
+Easy to grow Oenothera seeds can be sown directly in the garden in late summer or early fall or planted early in the spring.

-Just cover the small seeds, and germinate at 65° to 70°F (18° to 21°C).
+Just cover the tiny seeds, and germinate at 65° to 70°F (18° to 21°C).
 Seeds require darkness to break dormancy.
 Space plants 5 to 9 inches (13 to 23 cm) apart.
 Plant it in light, well-drained soil with a pH of around 5.5 to 7.0.
 Sandy soil works well for this plant.